Rafajel29/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+I got between 0 - 1002 which correlates to 0V - 4.89736V

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+It's an almot linear relationship except at low force values where a small amount of force reduces the resistance greatly

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**